 By mid- October there was concern that the water level in the reservoir was down to 2’ 9” due to possible leaks although the flows to the reservoir were very slow.
 A notice had been put in the Express asking people to use less and it was passed that the supply would be cut off between 9pm and 6am.

-In February 1905 the Medical Officer produced his health report for the previous year.
+In February 1905, the Medical Officer produced his health report for the previous year.
 The estimated population in the middle of that year had been 669.
-There had been 14 births ( 5 boys and 9 girls ) but 2 of the children had died before reaching the age of one year.
-There had been 10 deaths ( 9 female and 1 male ) with one from respiratory disease, 2 from consumption, 2 heart disease, one cancer and one accident.
+There had been 14 births ( 5 boys and 9 girls ) but two of the children had died before reaching the age of one year.
+There had been 10 deaths ( 9 female and 1 male ) with one from respiratory disease, two from consumption, two heart disease, one cancer and one accident.
 There were only two cases of infectious diseases and the only other infections were from the flu epidemic in the December.
 All houses were connected to the public sewer and during the year a new branch sewer had been laid at Dockhill to connect the four new houses being built to the main sewer.
-There was one slaughter house, 5 workshops on the register – 2 tailors, a joiner, a brush maker and a cobbler.
+There was one slaughter house, five workshops on the register – two tailors, a joiner, a brush maker and a cobbler.

 With the water level in the reservoir down to 2 foot 9 inches, the Council agreed in March that the Chairman should approach the Huddersfield Corporation Waterworks for a further supply.
 At the same meeting the Council passed plans for four new houses at Fearnought.